diodesign/diosix/README.md

 For example:

 ```
-docker run -ti --rm diosix:latest cargo run
+docker run -ti --rm diosix cargo run
 ```

 Press `Control-a` then `c` to enter Qemu’s debugging monitor.
 Run the monitor command `info registers -a` to list the CPU core states.
-You should see something similar to the following:
+You should see output similar to the following:

 ```
 QEMU 5.0.91 monitor - type 'help' for more information